dvelton/eyeball/README.md

 ## Why screenshots instead of quoted text?

 Quoted text is easy to fabricate.
 A model can generate a plausible-sounding quote that doesn't actually appear in the source, and without checking, you'd never know.
-Screenshots from the rendered source are harder to fake -- they show the actual formatting, layout, and surrounding context of the original document.
+Screenshots from the rendered source are harder to fake; they show the actual formatting, layout, and surrounding context of the original document.
 You can see at a glance whether the highlighted text matches the claim, and the surrounding text provides context that a cherry-picked quote might omit.

 ## Limitations